BluemlJ/TDV/README.md

 ![Idea](https://github.com/BluemlJ/TDV/blob/master/images/topogram.png)

-The visualization result for the example in example/
+The visualization is the result if we used the default parameter in process.py and used them for the example in the example folder.
 ## Scripts

 **dim_red**: Script with four common dimensional reduction approaches.
 Works with csv.